zaimabdullah/laravel-social-media-website/NOTE_ME.md

 #### Make Git Commit
 Commit all updated files into git with comment "Implement sending and accepting invitations to join to groups".

+- Create clickable action for join to group btn
+Create the click + function for 'Join To Group' btn in 'Group/View'.
+Make the 'Join To Group' btn only visible to login user while user not login see other btn, create the other btn in 'Group/View'.
+Update the code inside 'PrimaryButton'.
+Add new route for 'join' inside 'web.php'.
+Create the 'join()' func inside 'GroupController'.
+## success of join group with auto approval

+- Implement function for group with not auto approval Inside func 'join()' 'GroupController', the if() case is for group that not auto approval which will send email to group admins that someone want to join the join.
+Create new notification file, run 'php artisan make:notification RequestToJoinGroup' for creating the email + add necessary code in it.
+Add relation of Group with GroupUser regarding a group may have more than one admin user by adding func 'adminUsers()' inside 'Group'.
+Make use the new notif file + relation inside func join() to send the email to all group admin in 'GroupController'.

+26. Approve/Reject Pending Users from Group

+#### Make Git Commit
+Commit all updated files into git with comment "Implement join to group with auto approval".

+- gonna implement a tab that render all approved users of a group, a tab that show all pending user of a group & admin user of the group can approve or reject the request.

+-

 ## 0:00:00